dgerabagi/data-curation-environment/flattened_repo.md

 | [ Resp 1 (5 files, 2.1K tk) ] [ Resp 2 (4 files, 1.8K tk) ] [ Resp 3 ] [ Resp 4 ]                |
 |-------------------------------------------------------------------------------------------------|
 ```
-*   **Tab Metadata (New):** When parsed, each tab will show the number of files detected in its response and the total token count of those files.
+*   **Tab Metadata:** When parsed, each tab will show the number of files detected in its response and the total token count of those files.

 ### 2.3.
 Parsed View (Non-Diff Mode)
 (No changes from C134)